Newquay: 20th century

 In the early 1950s, the last houses were built along Henver Road.
 After that, there was a virtually continuous building line on both sides of the main road from the other side of St Columb Minor right into the town centre.
 The Doublestiles estate to the north of Henver Road was also built in the early 1950s, as the name of Coronation Way indicates, and further development continued beyond, becoming the Lewarne Estate and extending the built up area to the edges of Porth.

 Other areas also developed in the period between the wars were Pentire (known for a time as West Newquay) and the Trenance Valley.
 Other streets dating from the 1920s included St Thomas Road, which provided the approach to the town's new cottage hospital at its far end, to be followed by others in the same area near the station, such as Pargolla Road.

 More recent development has been on a larger scale: until the late 1960s, a passenger arriving by train would not have seen a building by the line (with the exception of Trencreek village) until the Trenance Viaduct was reached.
 Today, the urban area starts a good 1.5 mi inland from the viaduct.
 Other growth areas have been on the fringes of St Columb Minor and also towards the Gannel.
 More development beyond Treninnick, south of the Trenance Valley, has taken the urban area out as far as Lane, where more building is now under way.
 The Trennnick/Treloggan development, mainly in the 1970s and 1980s, included not merely housing but also an industrial estate and several large commercial outlets, including a major supermarket and a cash and carry warehouse.

-Modern period since 2001
+21st century

-One of the UK's worst hotel fires occurred in the town in 2007 in the Penhallow Hotel fire.
+One of the worst hotel fires in Britain for many years occurred in 2007 at the Penhallow hotel, which overlooked Towan beach.
+Three people were killed because the hotel management had not complied with fire safety standards.
+The building was later demolished and replaced by a new structure.

 The first phase of a new Duchy of Cornwall development began to be built in 2012 at Tregunnel Hill, which was sometimes unofficially called Surfbury after the similar Poundbury development in Dorset.
 It has 174 houses of traditional designs.